dr-robert-li/asn-ip-botnet-visualizer/README.md

 This should output the required CSV file with a timestamp in the current directory with the headers `count,ip,country,asn,org`.

+You can then `curl` or `wget` the CSV file to your local machine and run the tool.

 You can swap `asn` and `org` interchangeably if you prefer.

 ## Output